/

 The earlier in the process that detailed requirements are defined, the more opportunity there is to fine-tune requirements before a CRM implementation.

-A requirements-driven CRM evaluation process can provide a number of significant advantages over a traditional, demo-driven, or RFP-driven process.
+A requirements-driven CRM evaluation process can provide several advantages over a traditional, demo-driven, or RFP-driven process.

 Your CRM Project